Maya peoples

+Mexico

-Maya people of the Yucatan Peninsula
+Yucatan Peninsula

 One of the largest groups of Maya live in the Yucatan Peninsula, which includes the Mexican states of Yucatán State, Campeche, and Quintana Roo as well as the nation of Belize.
 These people identify themselves as "Maya" with no further ethnic subdivision (unlike in the Highlands of Western Guatemala).
 They speak the language which anthropologists term "Yucatec Maya", but is identified by speakers and Yucatecos simply as "Maya".
 Among Maya speakers, Spanish is commonly spoken as a second or first language.

 There is a significant amount of confusion as to the correct terminology to use—Maya or Mayan—and the meaning of these words with reference to contemporary or pre-Columbian peoples, to Maya peoples in different parts of Mexico, Guatemala, Belize, and to languages or peoples.

 Linguists refer to the Maya language as Yucatec or Yucatec Maya to distinguish it from other Mayan languages.
-This norm has often been misinterpreted to mean that the people are also called Yucatec Maya; that term refers only to the language, and the correct name for the people is simply Maya (not Mayans).
-Maya is one language in the Mayan language family.
-Thus, to refer to Maya as Mayans would be similar to referring to Spanish people as Romantics because they speak a language belonging to the Romance language family.
+This norm has often been misinterpreted to mean that the people are also called Yucatec Maya; that term refers to only the language, and the correct name for the people is simply Maya (not Mayans).
+(Yucatec) Maya is one language in the Mayan language family.
 Confusion of the term Maya/Mayan as an ethnic label occurs because Maya women who use traditional dress identify by the ethnic term mestiza and not Maya.

 Persons use a strategy of ethnic identification that Juan Castillo Cocom refers to as "ethnoexodus"—meaning that ethnic self-identification as Maya is quite variable, situational, and articulated not to processes of producing group identity, but of escaping from discriminatory processes of sociocultural marginalization.

-The Yucatán's indigenous population was first exposed to Europeans after a party of Spanish shipwreck survivors came ashore in 1511.
+The Yucatán's Indigenous population was first exposed to Europeans after a party of Spanish shipwreck survivors came ashore in 1511.
 One of the sailors, Gonzalo Guerrero, is reported to have taken up with a local woman and started a family; he became a war captain in the Postclassic Mayan state of Chetumal.
 Later Spanish expeditions to the region were led by Córdoba in 1517, Grijalva in 1518, and Cortés in 1519.
 From 1528 to 1540, several attempts by Francisco Montejo to conquer the Yucatán failed.
 His son, Francisco de Montejo the Younger, fared almost as badly when he first took over: while invading Chichen Itza, he lost 150 men in a single day.
 European diseases, massive recruitment of native warriors from Campeche and Champoton, and internal hatred between the Xiu Maya and the lords of Cocom eventually turned the tide for Montejo the Younger.
 Chichen Itza was conquered by 1570.
 In 1542, the western Yucatán Peninsula also surrendered to him.